 There is no regular State presence here, only an occasional police or military patrol, which usually only comes during a fumigation campaign against mosquitoes carrying chikungunya or to inspect the gang-infested schools.
 The violence here is difficult to understand.
 It is so present in everything, so immersed in everyday life, that it is difficult to decipher.
 The people live with the violence without thinking about it, like how the Eskimos spend their days without thinking about the snow that surrounds them.
 This is life in Rivera Hernandez, the poorest neighborhood in San Pedro Sula.

 This article is the first in a series looking at gang operations in Honduras.
 It is the result of a collaboration between InSight Crime, El Faro, and Revistazo.
 Read a version of this article in Spanish here.
-See the full version of InSight Crime's report on Honduras gangs here (pdf).
-Read the report in Spanish here (pdf).
+See the full version of InSight Crime’s report on Honduras gangs here (PDF).
+Read the other chapter in this investigation here.